Energy loss of a fast moving parton in Gribov-Zwanziger plasma

 One needs to estimate the quark, gluon, and ghost loops contributions to the gluon self-energy.
 It is important to emphasize that the gluon and ghost loops will be affected by the Gribov-Zwanziger approach.
-The Gribov constraint does not affect the quark sector as it only affects the gauge sector of the QCD.
-Below, we estimate the contributions from each sector for the Gribov plasma.} {
+The Gribov constraint does not affect the quark sector, as it only affects the gauge sector of the QCD.